Family philanthropy: Year-end giving strategies

 One area of concern for individuals is preventing wire fraud, a particular problem for anyone who invests in real estate.
 A cybercriminal who knows that a deal is closing on Monday, for example, may send a fraudulent email that includes down-payment wiring instructions and urgent messaging about how the seller is going to “find a new buyer” if the payment isn’t sent by the Friday before closing.

-“In reality, no one needs money that fast,” Cowan says.
+“In reality, no one needs money that fast,” Peary says.
 “It can always be wired on the morning of the closing.”

 He advises that even if the wire instructions appear to be from a legitimate title company or other sender, you should call them back and ask them to walk you through the steps and to verify the account numbers.
 This is important, because once money is wired out—and especially if the funds are going to another country—getting it back will be next to impossible.